University Royal Naval Unit

-The University Royal Naval Units (URNU) (/ˈər.nuː/ UHR-noo, less commonly /ˈɜːr.nuː/ ERR-noo) (formerly Universities' Royal Naval Units) are Royal Navy training establishments who recruit Officer Cadets from a university or a number of universities, usually concentrated in one geographical area.
+The University Royal Naval Units (URNU) (/ˈər.nuː/ UHR-noo, less commonly /ˈɜːr.nuː/ ERR-noo) (formerly Universities' Royal Naval Units) are Royal Navy training establishments under the command of Britannia Royal Naval College, who recruit Officer Cadets from a university or a number of universities, usually concentrated in one geographical area.
 There are 17 URNUs in the UK, with each URNU having land-based facilities near the universities they recruit from, with the exception of URNU Virtual, whose drill nights are conducted virtually.

+Students who join the URNU become members of Royal Naval Reserve and upon joining hold the rank of Officer Cadet, Students of the URNU are classed as List 7 of the Royal Naval Reserve and as such have no call-out liability whilst in their University Unit.

+Some members of the URNU go on to pass Admiralty Interview Board and undertake Officer Training to Commission as a Royal Naval Officer or Royal Marines Officer, however there is no requirement to do so and URNU members have no obligation of further service after leaving University.

 Each unit has an affiliated P2000 ship, which is used for training Officer Cadets when not on duty with the Coastal Forces Squadron.

 Units

 URNU ships are part of the Coastal Forces Squadron, or "CFS".
 CFS is commanded by Commander CFS, who previously was also Commander URNU, Commander Universities now being a separate post.
 The mission statement of CFS is to provide high-quality sea training experiences in support of the URNU mission and to deliver P2000 operational capability in support of other fleet tasking.